-Terra, the fast-growing tool kit built on, is now officially the second-largest ecosystem in decentralized finance.
+Terra, the fast-growing DeFi tool kit built on Cosmos, is now officially the second-largest ecosystem in decentralized finance.

 According to data pulled from DeFi Llama, Terra currently boasts total value locked (TVL) of just over $23 billion, marking an all-time high in U.S. dollar terms.

 This is roughly twice as much as runners-up BNB Chain (formerly Binance Smart Chain) and Fantom.
-The king chain, entire DeFi market , still dominates 54% of the, commanding $111 billion.
+The king chain, Ethereum, still dominates 54% of the entire DeFi market, commanding $111 billion.

 But if we switch our chart over to TVL expressed in LUNA, the Terra network’s native token used to pay transaction fees and vote on governance, the picture’s a bit different.